-Getting a Second Opinion during your divorce: it can’t hurt
+Getting a second opinion during your divorce: it can’t hurt

 Finding yourself sitting across from a divorce attorney talking about your case for the first time can be surreal.
-You may be emotional or shocked as you tell this person private details about your marriage, assets, and life.
+You may be emotional or shocked as you tell this person private details about your marriage, financial assets, and life.
 As the attorney gives you advice, you may not even fully process what he or she is saying.
 Once the divorce starts, your counsel will be your voice and negotiate on your behalf, but what do you do if you have concerns after the case begins?
 When you feel your divorce case is not going in the right direction, it can’t hurt to get a second opinion.